MD Educational Foundation

 Recent Funded Examples:

-• Mount St Michael Secondary School's launch included 300 students, keynote speaker Minister Dara Calleary, a “Wellbeing Couch Session” with industry experts, and received a letter of support from Sabina Higgins (Wife of the President of Ireland and school alumni)
+• Mount St Michael Secondary School's launch in October 2023 included over 200 senior cycle students, keynote speaker Minister Dara Calleary, a “Wellbeing Couch Session” with industry experts, and received a letter of support from Sabina Higgins (Wife of the President of Ireland and school alumna)

 • Schools in Northern Ireland (Derry area) showing regional spread beyond initial England focus